Recognition

 Towards a complete Master Programme

-The initial course programme of the FTA contains 8 course modules at master level of each 5 ECTS credits.
-As a complete Master Programme comprises at least 60 ECTS (depending on country and institution), the FTA currently offers only a part of that (note that the Study Programme for 2011 already contains 14 courses).
-The FTA is seeking to expand its programme and the network of universities that recognise and make use of the FTA.
-Currently, the FTA is working on the development of a full Master Programme in Free Software and invites interested universities to become partner in its Associate Network and participate in the task force for such joint curriculum.
-A taskforce has been set up to design the curriculum.
+The initial course programme of the FTA contained 8 course modules at master level of each 5 ECTS credits.
+In 2011, the Study Programme had already expanded to 14 courses.
+However, since a complete Master Programme comprises at least 60 ECTS (depending on country and institution), the FTA still seeks to expand its general programme, develop a full Master Programme in Free Software and expand the network of universities that recognise and make use of the FTA.
+Interested universities are invited to become partner in its Associate Network and participate in the task force for such joint curriculum.

 Obtaining a full degree

-As each university has its own specific conditions, below we list the current partners and their particular compatibility with the FTA.
-It is very well possible that other universities also recognise the credits obtained at the FTA, but the consortium cannot provide any guarantee for that.
+As each university has its own specific conditions, in this page we list the current partners and their particular compatibility with the FTA.
+It is very well possible that other universities also recognise the credits obtained at the FTA, but we cannot provide any guarantee for that.